grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 ##### Control to DSP Link

 In the current version of the Faust generated code, the primary connection point between the control interface and the DSP code is simply a memory zone.
-For control inputs, the architecture layer continuously write values in this zone, which is then *sampled* by the DSP code at the beginning of the compute method, and used with the same values during the entire call.
-Because of this simple control/DSP connexion mechanism, the *most recent value* is seen by the DSP code.
+For control inputs, the architecture layer continuously write values in this zone, which is then *sampled* by the DSP code at the beginning of the `compute` method, and used with the same values throughout the call.
+Because of this simple control/DSP connexion mechanism, the *most recent value* is used by the DSP code.

 Similarly for control outputs , the DSP code inside the `compute` method possibly writes several values at the same memory zone, and the *last value* only will be seen by the control architecture layer when the method finishes.